 Try to focus on what is in your control right now.
 Practice being kind, loving, and tolerant of your emotions.
 Get familiar with your negative self-talk and try to find ways to challenge it.
 While some pain may be non-negotiable, you shouldn’t torture yourself into a mental place of complete suffering.

 Bereavement overload isn’t just something you need to endure.
-Without support, this grief can feel downright consuming.
+Without support, the process of mourning this grief can feel emotionally overwhelming and frightening.